Apple stock split: what you need to know

 Apple stock split example

 An investor buys a share in Apple in January 2005, so they have one share worth $77.00.
-After the two-for-one stock split a month later, they own two shares in Apple, but each of these shares is worth half the amount – around $38.50.
+After the two-for-one stock split a month later, they own two shares in Apple, but each of these shares is worth half the amount, at $38.50.
 If the shareholder keeps these two stocks until May 2014, they will be worth $1,266 ($633 each) as the stock price appreciates.
 With the fourth stock split, each of these stocks will then be split seven times, so that the shareholder owns 14 shares in Apple.

 Apple’s split-adjusted share price